Skip to main content

 /sbin/route add -net 192.168.25.0/24 -interface ppp0

-This is the path to the route command, used to set up and display the routing table in a network.
+1. /sbin/route: This is the path to the route command, which is used for configuring and displaying routing tables.

 sudo chmod 755 /etc/ppp/ip-up